How Amazon Maintains over 90% Customer Retention

 Increasing customer retention by just 5% can boost profits anywhere from 25-95%.
-Customer retention is a huge factor in the longterm success of e-Commerce stores and can’t afford to go overlooked.
+Customer retention strategy is a huge factor in the longterm success of e-Commerce stores and can’t afford to go overlooked.
 Considering it’s between 5 and 25 times more expensive to acquire new customers, you’ll save a ton focusing on customer retention.

 Here’s how Amazon maintains over 90% customer retention year after year:

-Tailor new user experience:
+Tailor new user experience.

-Personalize return customer experience:
+Personalize return customer experience.

 Even more than new users, it’s important that you personalize return customer experience with the information you know about them.
 Amazon has really set the bar high in terms of customer expectations for personalized experiences.
 This is one of the things Amazon does right that customers really notice.
 79% of consumers say they are only likely to engage with an offer if it has been personalized to reflect previous interactions the customer has had with the brand.
 Monetate is an easy tool that allows you to personalize suggested products based on past user behavior on your site.
 You will convert much more and keep customer coming back with personalized suggestions.

-Get their information down before they go (forever):
+Get their information down before they go (forever).

 The likelihood that someone makes a purchase the first time they ever get to your site is very slim.
 In fact, 94% of users say they are not there to make a purchase the first time they go to a eCommerce site, but rather to check out the brand and get answers to questions.
 To create first time and repeat customers, you need to continue to communicate and stay relevant to users after they leave your site.
 Amazon does a great job at incentivizing email and tailoring emails to get users clicking back on the site and making the purchase.
 To keep in touch with users, incentivize them giving you their email.
 Offer a discount or an update on products in exchange.

-Create a simple and easy checkout process:
+Create a simple and easy checkout process.

 Too many steps in the process from browsing to checkout can result in many abandoned shopping carts!
 Convert more sales faster by eliminating steps in the checkout process and make purchasing simple.
 This can be done in extremely simple ways like having the address form at checkout fill in automatically from a simple zip code or storing customer information.
 Checking out on Amazon for return users is literally a process of three clicks thanks to stored info.
 Show the progress of the checkout process so it doesn’t seem daunting and they know what stage they are at with a progress bar at the bottom.
 Always add “checkout” to the shopping cart window so checkout is easy to get to from anywhere on the site.